srhallx/EmployeeDirectory/README.md

 This demo shows a very simplistic Xamarin iOS application connecting to an IBM MobileFirst adapter.

-Creating the MobileFirst service (Requires Worklight CLI Tools from IBM)
+Creating the MobileFirst service (Requires MobileFirst Platform CLI Tools from IBM)

 From the command line:

-- wl create EmployeeDirectory
+- mfp create EmployeeDirectory
 - cd EmployeeDirectory
-- wl add api EmployeeDirectoryiOS -e ios
+- mfp add api EmployeeDirectoryiOS -e ios
-- wl add adapter EmployeeAdapter --type http
+- mfp add adapter EmployeeAdapter --type http

 Now replace both the EmployeeAdapter-impl.js and the EmployeeAdapter.xml files (these will be in the adapters subdirectory) with the same two files in MobileFirstFiles directory inside this repository.

 From project root directory:

-- wl start
+- mfp start
-- wl build
+- mfp build
-- wl deploy
+- mfp deploy

 Test service:

-- wl invoke
+- mfp invoke

 Type "Wen%20Li" when prompted.
 Address results should appear.